 Who invented St. Patrick's Day?
 Most people would assume the Irish, but here's a case for it being an American innovation.
 The U.S. Embassy in Dublin created this video three years ago.
 It sets out to prove that it was, in fact, America which created St Patrick’s Day and not Ireland!
 We liked it so much that we thought we'd share it again this year.

 The video claims that Ireland took the tradition of celebrating St Patrick’s Day from their trans-Atlantic cousins in America and sets out five distinctly American inventions that prove St Patrick’s Day, as we know it, came from the US.

 Top of their list is that they invented the parade tradition.
 The earliest recorded parade was one that took place in 1737 in Boston while New York City also claims a St. Patrick's Day parade took place there in 1762.

-Number three on the embassy's list is their assertion that marching bands were invented by Americans.
-Number four is the all-too-believable corned beef and cabbage is also a US invention.
+Number three on the embassy's list is their assertion that marching bands were invented by Americans with number four explaining the all-too-believable reason corned beef and cabbage is also a US invention.

 Here’s the video.
 Do you agree with the US Embassy's list of five things that prove Americans created St Patrick’s Day?